clay/docusaurus-github-action/README.md

 ## Usage

+### Build and deploy

 The project uses [repo deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/) to push to GitHub pages rather than access tokens, so make sure to setup your deploy key in the repo and then add it as a Secret under `DEPLOY_SSH_KEY`.
 Also, you will need the `ALGOLIA_API_KEY` API key to have a functional search on the page.

+### Update versions

+The project can update the version of the documentation using the `package.json` version as its reference.

 ```
 workflow "Build Docs" {